Nebulanomi/05.Azure_Networking_Exercises/README.md

         Next hop type: "Virtual appliance"; Next hop address: "The Firewalls private IP address".

     6. Associated the custom route to the spoke "Vnet1" vNET & subnet "Vnet1-Subnet2".
-    7. Accessed the "Mgmt" VM through the "Serial Console" and verified that "wget www.microsoft.com" was working.
+    7. Accessed the "Mgmt" VM through the "Serial Console" and verified that "curl www.microsoft.com" was working.
+    10. Did "curl www.google.com" and it didnt work, giving a firewall error.
         Note: Verified that the vNETs are still peered to each other and that "Vnet1" isnt using "Remote GW".

 #### [13.
 Firewall-Inbound NAT:](https://github.com/binals/azurenetworking/blob/master/Lab%2013%20Firewall%20-%20Inbound%20NAT.pdf)